bigskysoftware/_hyperscript/www/docs.new.md

 This unusual syntax has advantages, once you get over the initial shock:

 * It is very distinctive, making it obvious when hyperscript is being used in a web page
-* It reads very easily, making it obvious what a script is doing
+* It is very easy to read, making it obvious what a script is doing

 Hyperscript favors read time over write time when it comes to code.
 It can be a bit tricky to get the syntax right when you are starting out, but it reads very clearly once the code is written.